Weapons! but not the kind you think...

 I watched a horror genre film alone for the first time on big screen and this film was a great one to start.

-If you are like me, who skip watching horror films completely, or need someone beside so you can squeee them like lemons on the jumpscares then this movie will be a good starting point for you to overcome the horror fear.
+If you are like me, who skip watching horror films completely, or need someone beside so you can squeeze them like lemons on the jumpscares then this movie will be a good starting point for you to overcome those fears.

 Story: